-Harvest Dussafu, a wholly-owned subsidiary of Harvest Natural Resources holds 66.67% in the block and operates it.
-The company initially acquired a 50% interest in the field from Sasol Petroleum West Africa in December 2007 and a further 16.667% interest from Perenco in late 2008.
+Harvest Natural Resources (Harvest)’s wholly owned subsidiary Harvest Dussafu previously held a 66.67% interest in the block and served as operator.
+The company initially acquired a 50% interest in the field from Sasol Petroleum West Africa in December 2007 and a further 16.67% interest from Perenco in late 2008.

 Discovery and drilling activities within Dussafu block

-The Ruche C field was discovered by Elf in 1981 after drilling the Moubenga-1 well, which flowed at an initial rate of up to 2,730 barrels of oil per day from the Dentale Formation.
-The Ruche D field was discovered by Amoco in 1995 after drilling the Walt Whitman-1 well, which encountered a 17m oil column in the Gamba sandstones.
+The Ruche C field was discovered in 1981, which flowed at an initial rate of up to 2,730bopd from the Dentale Formation.
+The Ruche D field was discovered in 1995 and encountered a 17m oil column in the Gamba sandstones.

-The Dussafu Ruche Marine-1 (DRM-1) exploration well was dug up in April 2011 and completed in October the same year.
-The well, drilled by the Transocean Sedneth 701 semi-submersible drilling rig to a depth of 3,463m, encountered 19m of pay in a 28m oil column within the Gamba formation and 10m of pay in the Middle Dentale formation.
+The Dussafu Ruche Marine-1 (DRM-1) exploration well was drilled in April 2011 and completed in October 2011.
+The well was drilled by the Transocean Sedneth 701 semi-submersible drilling rig to a depth of 3,463m.
+It encountered 19m of pay in a 28m oil column within the Gamba formation and 10m of pay in the Middle Dentale formation.

-The well, appraised by a sidetrack well DRM-1ST1 located 1.2km south-west of DRM-1, encountered six metres of net pay in a 15m oil column in the Gamba.
+The well was appraised by a sidetrack well DRM-1ST1 located 1.2km south-west of DRM-1.
+It encountered 6m of net pay in a 15m oil column in the Gamba.
 A further sidetrack well DRM-1ST2 located 890m north-west of DRM-1, encountered 12m of net pay in a 21m oil column.

 The drilling of the Dussafu Tortue Marin-1 (DTM-1) exploration well within the Tortue prospect started in November 2012.
 Drilled to a vertical depth of 11,260ft, it encountered 42ft of pay in a 72ft oil column within the Gamba formation.
 The well also encountered 123ft of pay in stacked reservoirs within the Dentale formation.

-A sidetrack well located more than 1,800ft from the DTM-1 well was further drilled to a depth of 11,385ft in the Dentale and 10,790ft true vertical depth (TVD) subsea to appraise the DTM-1 well.
+A sidetrack well located more than 1,800ft from the DTM-1 well was drilled to a depth of 11,385ft in the Dentale formation to appraise the DTM-1 well.
 It encountered 65ft of oil pay in the primary Dentale reservoir.
-The wells at Tortue were drilled by the Saipem Scarabeo 3 semi-submersible drilling rig.
+The wells at the Tortue field were drilled by the Saipem Scarabeo 3 semi-submersible drilling rig.